 What is happening at Springwood Town Centre?

-Three pedestrian crossings are being upgraded on Macquarie Street, Springwood.
+Three pedestrian crossings are being upgraded on Macquarie Road, Springwood.
 The crossings, between Raymond Rd and Rest Park, will be upgraded to Australian standards, making it easier and safer for pedestrians to access local shops.

 Who is funding this?

 The Springwood Town Centre upgrade is being funded through the Western Parkland City Liveability Program, which is part of the Western Sydney City Deal (WSCD).
 The WSCD is a 20 year-agreement between Australian and NSW governments and the eight local Councils of the Western Parkland City.
 The Liveability Program is one of six pillars of the WSCD and will deliver improved community facilities and public spaces, and enhance liveability in the Blue Mountains.

 Is this part of the Springwood Town Centre Masterplan?

 Yes.
 The Masterplan identified the need to improve accessibility along the main street.
 With the available funds through the Western Parkland City Liveability Program, Council now has this opportunity to improve pedestrian safety which will benefit everyone.
 The upgrades will provide significant benefits for those in our community living with disability, and the people who care for them.
 Brightening up the busy Springwood Town Centre, with new street plantings is also consistent with the Masterplan.

 We commenced night works on 15 November 2020 to implement new street plantings on Macquarie Road.